styleguide

 | command4

-Put ; do and ; then on the same line as the while, for or if.
+Put ; then and ; do on the same line as the if, for, or while.

-Loops in shell are a bit different, but we follow the same principles as with braces when declaring functions.
-That is: ; then and ; do should be on the same line as the if/for/while. else should be on its own line and closing statements should be on their own line vertically aligned with the opening statement.
+Control flow statements in shell are a bit different, but we follow the same principles as with braces when declaring functions.
+That is: ; then and ; do should be on the same line as the if/for/while/until/select. else should be on its own line and closing statements (fi and done) should be on their own line vertically aligned with the opening statement.

 Example:

-# If inside a function, consider declaring the loop variable as
+# If inside a function remember to declare the loop variable as

 # a local to avoid it leaking into the global environment: